evkx/evkx.github.io/content/models/byd/dolphin/Dolphin_60.4kWh/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 345 liters.
 With the rear seat down, it is 1310 liters.
 On the roof, you can load up to 50 kg (110.2 lbs).
-Roof rails are optional on this model.
-Roof rails make it easy to mount a roof box or rack to the car.
-The maxium weight of the car is 2068 kg (4559 lbs), and with the base weight of 1683 kg (3710 lbs), you can max load 385 kg (849 lbs), including driver and passengers.
+The maxium weight of the car is 2068 kg (4559 lbs), and with the base weight of 1658 kg (3655 lbs), you can max load 410 kg (904 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 0, and on unbraked, it is 0 kg (0/0 lbs).